apache/cordova-ios/FirstRun.md

 <br />

 That's it!
-Modify the contents of the "www" directory to add your HTML, CSS and Javascript.
+Modify the contents of the "www" directory to add your HTML, CSS and JavaScript.
 <br />

 ## Links